The Progression of Residential Architectural Styles and Building Materials in Pierson Place and Central Phoenix, 1910-1956

-Influence of Federal Housing Policies on Phoenix Residential Architecture and Subdivision Planning, 1934-1956
+Influence of Federal Housing Policies on Phoenix Residential Architecture and Subdivision Planning of Pierson Place, 1934-1956

 With thousands of homes entering foreclosure nationwide during the Depression, the federal government was compelled to intervene in the nation’s housing market for the first time.
 As part of the New Deal, Congress passed the first National Housing Act in 1934.
 Pursuant to the Act over a million short-term mortgages were refinanced and replaced with new, long-term loans.
 The National Housing Act also created a stable network of savings and loan institutions whose deposits from small savers were directed toward home construction and mortgages.

 FHA and Pierson Place

 In addition, this Act established the Federal Housing Administration (FHA).
 Through the FHA, the federal government insured private, long-term mortgages for home construction and purchase.
 One to four family properties were insured under Section 203 of the Act, while Section 207 covered properties with five or more units.

 The FHA program was initiated in Arizona in January 1935.
 Banks with facilities in 22 Arizona cities offered FHA insured loans up to 80% of the appraised value, not to exceed $16,000, for new construction or to purchase homes already built.
 Loan terms could be stretched as long as twenty years, with a fixed rate of five percent plus a one percent fee for service and insurance charges.
 The following year, the FHA set aside its rule that all new construction be in urban areas, allowing subdivision development outside the corporate limits of cities and towns.